kaiwaehner/tensorflow-serving-java-grpc-kafka-streams/README.md

                 echo -e "src/main/resources/example.jpg" | kafkacat -b localhost:9092 -P -t ImageInputTopic

-... and consume predictions:
+... and consume predictions (start consumer first if you want to see the 'real time' processing):

                 kafka-console-consumer --bootstrap-server localhost:9092 --topic ImageOutputTopic --from-beginning

-To stop everything, stop the Docker container with TensorFlow Serving, stop the Kafka Consumer, and finally stop Kafka using using Confluent CLI (which also deletes all configuration and topics):
+To stop everything, *stop the Docker container with TensorFlow Serving*, *stop the Kafka Consumer*, and finally stop Kafka using using Confluent CLI (which also deletes all configuration and topics):

                 confluent destroy